 - Continued listing of the same collaboration nominee from Latin America who has been granted funds by the Ministry for two consecutive years (whether through the same or a different project application) as a collaboration nominee for a third year in a grant application will not be accepted.

-- Where grant recipients are compelled to withdraw from the project or be absent from their place of residence during the project for a period of seven (7) days or longer due to unavoidable circumstances or reasons for which they cannot be held accountable, the Ministry shall be notified in writing; grant recipients may withdraw from the project or leave their place of residence only after Ministry approval.
+- Where grant recipients are compelled to withdraw from the project or be absent from their place of residence during the project for a period of seven (7) days or longer due to unavoidable circumstances or reasons for which they cannot be held accountable, the Ministry shall be notified in writing; grant recipients may withdraw from the project or leave their place of residence only after the Ministry’s approval.
 After written approval by the Ministry, the living expenses and lodging funds of said grant recipient shall be reduced by the commensurate amount for the time absent from the project or place of residence.
-In case of any breach of the above stipulation, based on circumstances, the Ministry shall terminate or cancel the eligibility of said grant recipient to receive funds.
+In case of any breach of the above stipulations, the Ministry shall evaluate the circumstances and terminate or cancel the eligibility of said grant recipient to receive funds.

 - Grant recipients shall warrant that works provided to the Ministry do not infringe upon the rights of third parties.
-Where a third party's rights are infringed upon, grant recipients shall be responsible for dealing with the situation.
-Grant recipients shall be liable for compensating any damages the Ministry may incur.
+Where a third party’s rights are infringed upon, grant recipients shall be responsible for dealing with the situation.
+Grant recipients shall reimburse the Ministry for any losses such circumstances cause the Ministry to incur.

 - In the case where a project’s completion ends with surplus funds, grant recipients shall remit the remaining funds to the Ministry based on the original funding ratio; any interest generated by the use of the funds shall be remitted in full to the Ministry as well.